Media bias in the United States: Gender

 According to 2010 report, gender reporting is biased, with negative stories about women being more likely to make the news.
 Positive stories about men are more often reported than positive stories about women.
 However, according to Hartley, young girls are seen as youthful and therefore more "newsworthy."
 In 2011, a study researching female media coverage during abortion protests found that 27.9% of media sources and subjects were women, despite them being the most prominent gender at the protests.
 The study also discussed how different media topics, in this case pro-choice protests, sometimes lead to biased reporting because of women's reluctance to speak up "in fear of misperceptions or repercussions."

-The 1996 Summer Olympic Games showcased gender bias, with male athletes receiving more television coverage than female athletes in the major event.
+The 1996 Summer Olympic Games showcased gender bias, with male athletes receiving more television coverage than female athletes in the major events.
 According to a study done by Eran Shor, Arnout van de Rijt, and Babak Fotouhi, even after accounting for systemic gender disparity within occupation and public interest, women still receive disproportionate news coverage.
+Media coverage of a crisis of boys has been criticized for pitting pitting boys and girls against each others in a zero-sum game and for the lack of coverage of struggles facing girls.